Testicular cancer screening: How and Why To Protect Yourself

 As with all cancers, the earlier you detect testicular malignancies, the better your chances of successful treatment.
 The good news is, most testicular cancers can be cured, especially if found early.
 In fact, stage 1 testicular cancer (which is confined to the testicle) has a 99 percent survival rate.
 However, only 68 percent of men get diagnosed at stage 1!
 This is why it is so important to be familiar with your testicles and know what feels normal and abnormal.

-How to Conduct a Testicular Self-Exam
+How to Test For Testicular Cancer

 With that said, let me tell you how to give yourself a testicular exam.
 It takes less than a minute of your time, I promise!